nhab/Wpf-Mvvm-Sample/README.md

 # WpfMvvm
-A WPF MVVM To log in and Enter People Data
+A WPF MVVM project To show how to log in and Enter People Data

 ## To create a WPF MVMM Project:
 - Create a WPF Project in the Visual Studio